-Here's a look at what you need to know about the death of Osama bin Laden.
+Here are some facts about the death of Osama bin Laden.

 Some facts about the compound: